irisnet/irishub/docs/cli-client/stake.md

 ### Validator still jailed, cannot yet be unjailed

-That means your validator is still in jail period, you can query the [signing-info](#iriscli-stake-signing-info) for the jail end time:
+That means your validator is still in jail period, you can query the [signing-info](#iriscli-stake-signing-info) for the jail end time.